Constrained Serial Dictatorships can be Fair: Computing an optimal CSD

-We now turn to our dynamic programming algorithm.
-For pedagogical purposes, let us first focus on maximising the utilitarian social welfare.
-When Condition \ref{condition : dp} is met, one can use the following dynamic programming equations:
+\cjl{I removed ``We now show that, when \bjl prefix independence \ejl holds, a dynamic programming algorithm makes it possible to solve OptSD-\(\ProbModel\)-\(x\) for $x\in\{\HG{E,U,N}\}$.'' } For pedagogical purposes, let us first focus on maximising USW.
+When \HG{prefix independence} is met, one can use the following dynamic programming equations:

-where: \begin{itemize} \item \(F(i,l)\) corresponds to the maximum utilitarian social welfare that can be obtained by agents $\{a_i,a_{i+1},\ldots,a_n\}$ in the situation in which $l$ items have already been allocated and we allocate the $m-l$ remaining items to them; \item \(u(k,t)\) denotes the expected utility obtained by an agent if we allocate \(k\) items to her knowing that \(t\) items have been allocated to the preceding agents. \end{itemize} Of course the optimal value is given by \(F(1,0)\).
+where \(F(i,\tau)\) corresponds to the maximum USW that can be obtained by agents $\{a_i,a_{i+1},\ldots,a_n\}$ in the situation in which $\tau$ goods have already been allocated and we allocate the $m-\tau$ remaining goods to them.
+Of course the optimal value is given by \(F(1,0)\).